AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Does It Cover Any Car You Drive?

-Car insurance follows the car, not the driver, so your SR-22 policy won’t cover any car you drive; just your own (unless, of course, it’s non-owner insurance).
+Car insurance follows the car, not the driver, so your SR-22 policy won’t cover any car you drive; just your own (unless it’s non-owner insurance).

 How to Get Cheap Car Insurance With an SR-22

-3. Buy minimum coverage: Getting liability coverage only will result in lower premiums, but keep in mind that it only applies to the injuries and property damages of people outside your car, not you or your passengers.
+3. Buy minimum coverage: Getting liability-only coverage will result in lower premiums, but keep in mind that it only applies to the injuries and property damages of people outside your car, not you or your passengers.
+Additionally, if you leased or financed your vehicle, your lender likely requires you to carry comprehensive and collision coverages.

-5. Join the California Automobile Assigned Risk Plan (CAARP): If you’re unable to find insurance you can afford, you can use CAARP as a last resort.
-This is a state program that will connect you with a provider that will cover you despite your high-risk level.6 You can apply online, through the mail, via email, or over the phone.7
+6. Join the California Automobile Assigned Risk Plan (CAARP): If you’re unable to find insurance you can afford, you can use CAARP as a last resort.
+This is a state program that will connect you with a provider that will cover you despite your high-risk level.5 You can apply online, through the mail, via email, or over the phone.6

 Minimum Required Coverage in California